Handbook of Committee Charges

 8. Make sure there are tables for other divisions and committees to display materials.

-10. Provide decorations and arrange for a podium with microphone.
+9. Provide decorations and arrange for a podium with a microphone.

-The Archives Committee is responsible for the organization, storage and management of the records of the Association.
+The Archives Committee is responsible for the organization, storage, and management of the records of the Association.
 These records document the history of SCLA.
 This includes the records of the Divisions and Committees.
-The archives are currently storied in space provided by SCLS.
+The archives are currently stored in space provided by SCLS.

 The charge of the Civil Service Committee is to: